tinygiant98/nui/README.md

 ## Change Log

+*** 0.2.3 ***
+- Added automatic setting of bind watches.
+All `NUI_Bind*` functions (and `nuiBind`) can now be passed an optional `bWatch` parameter.
+This default value is `FALSE`.
+If `TRUE`, the bind will automatically be watched on form open without user intervention.
+This function is only available during form definition.  *Drawlist bind watching is not available with this method.*  The inherent `geometry` bind is set to be watched automatically.

+> ***WARNING*** Do not set the value of watched binds inside the event handler for a watched bind.
+This could lead to infinite loops and TMI.

 *** 0.2.2 ***
 - Modified `NUI_AddListbox` to default to one row instead of null, which allows the listbox to render if the user didn't set or bind the RowCount.
 - Modified the automatic binding system to force the initial profile binding and the `BindForm()` formfile function to run after the form has opened, instead of before.
 This prevents having to use `NUI_DelayBind` and `NUI_DelayBindJ` to get around the nui feature which clears all binds just before the form open event is fired.